Strong Passwords and other Myths

 Web sites and online applications have become an integral part of everyday life.
-End-users now have so many online accounts, both personal and work related, it has become impossible for them to remember all their username and password combinations.
-This has led users to develop all manner of systems to remember them; from keeping hand written logs, to using the same password to access their accounts.
+End-users now have so many online accounts, both personal and work-related, that it has become impossible for them to remember all their username and password combinations.
+This has led users to develop all manner of systems to remember them; from keeping handwritten logs, to using the same password to access their accounts.

-Many service providers advise their end-users, often in response to a data breach, to create so called ‘strong passwords’ that consist of complicated alphanumeric and character sequences.
-However, there is increasing evidence that passwords are not enough to protect end-users from attack.
+Many service providers advise their end-users, often in response to a data breach, to create so-called ‘strong passwords’ that consist of complicated alphanumeric and character sequences.
+However, there is increasing evidence that passwords are not enough to protect end-users from attacks.

 This whitepaper explores why those trading and operating in cyberspace have become reliant on username/password combinations, and how this issue poses considerable risk to both service providers and their end-users.
-It also identifies the different types of attack and the implications of these breaches.
-In response to these risks and vulnerabilities, the paper also highlights alternative authentication methods that can maintain the integrity of end-users’ online accounts and therefore the sensitive personal and business critical information they hold.
+It also identifies the different types of attacks and the implications of these breaches.
+In response to these risks and vulnerabilities, the paper also highlights alternative authentication methods that can maintain the integrity of end-users online accounts and therefore the sensitive personal and business-critical information they hold.

 1. Reliance on usernames and passwords

 While service providers, for example, Amazon, Facebook, LinkedIn, online news sites etc., only require one username and password per customer, it is widely understood that end-users now have so many passwords to remember that it has become an impossible task to remember and recall them all.
 Indeed, a recent independent study revealed that nearly three quarters (74.2%) of US business owners surveyed were keeping a written log or had an alternative offline system to record passwords.